Thai tensions rise, economy uncertain as power struggle intensifies

 Her "red shirts" supporters plan rallies in dozens of provinces to run simultaneously with the Bangkok blockade by their rivals.
 The red shirts have threatened pandemonium if the election is derailed or if the military intervenes.

-Protests have been mostly peaceful, though face-offs between riot police and anti-government protesters turned ugly last month, with scores hospitalized and three people shot dead by mystery gunmen.
+Protests have been mostly peaceful, though face-offs between riot police and anti-government protesters turned ugly last month, with scores hospitalised and three people shot dead by mystery gunmen.

 Yingluck said she was worried about violence, but would only declare a state of emergency as a last resort.